We use minimal analytics to improve the site. Is that okay?

 Best Memory Cards Panasonic G9

-First things first, the Panasonic has dual UHS-II memory card slots and will take cards with a capacity up to 128GB.
-UHS-I card performance is very slow in this camera so you should go with UHS-II cards.
+First things first, the Panasonic has dual UHS-II memory card slots and supports cards up to 128GB.
+UHS-I card performance is very slow in this camera, so you should go with UHS-II cards.

 Top 5 Recommended Memory Cards

-Here are the top 5 best performing cards for the Panasonic G9.
-These will give you the best performance when bursting and they are more than fast enough to handle the highest video bitrate the camera offers.
+Here are the top 5 best-performing cards for the Panasonic G9.
+These will give you the best performance when bursting, and they are more than fast enough to handle the highest video bitrate the camera offers.

 Card Name In-Camera Speed Check Price